drufball/yosai/_drafts/threshold.md

 Jakucho nodded in agreement.
 "Attacking would almost certainly be pointless."

 "Then what are we to do?
 If they were able to find us this easily, they must be able to sense our presence.
-They'll just keep hunting us if we flee.
+They'll keep hunting us if we flee.
 And we can't just keep moving the entire village indefinitely."

 "That's not necessarily true.
 You all could sense Eizo as we were approaching through the woods, but you clearly missed some of the details.
 They might be using something similar.
 Do you have some sort of range?
 Maybe we can run if we get outside that."